mlabs-haskell/ply/README.md

 Once you have the script itself - you can now work with it!
 You can apply the extra parameters to it at your leisure using `#` from `Ply`.
 When you're all done - you can convert it to a `Validator` or `MintingPolicy` using `Ply.toValidator` or `Ply.toMintingPolicy` respectively.

 > Aside: As mentioned previously, if you require deterministic and predictable parameter application: please use `#!` (or any of its synonyms) instead of `#`.
-Those will not perform any optimizations and guaranteed to be a singular, predictable UPLC `Apply` constructor wrapper.
+Those will not perform any optimizations and is guaranteed to use a raw UPLC `Apply` constructor wrapper.

 Here's a full example of using a `TypedScript`, utilizing its Plutus version tracking, and applying the integer `42` as the extra parameter: